tinacms/tina.io/content/docs/tinacms-context-advanced.md

 }
 ```

-If Tina is enabled you can see a form for the `getPostsDocument` request.
+If Tina is enabled you can see a form for the `getPostDocument` request.
 If you query for multiple documents, you should see multiple forms:

 ```tsx
 const query = gql => gql`#graphql